ConstantineLignos/MORSEL/README.md

 Using MORSEL
 ============

-MORSEL is distributed under the GPLv3.
+MORSEL is distributed under the Apache License, Version 2.0.
 You are welcome to use it for performing evaluations, for bootstrapping a supervised learner, or for any other purpose you can think of as long as you comply with the license.
 Please get in touch with me (http://lignos.org/) if you're using it; while the documentation should be adequate it's always good to hear what applications other people have in mind for this system.
 I ask that if you use it you cite my Morpho Challenge 2010 paper (BibTeX information below).

-## Dependencies
+## Requirements

-- Java JDK 1.6 or newer (tested with 1.6, 1.7, and 1.8)
+- Java JDK 1.8 (may work with newer versions, but has not been tested)
-- ant (tested with 1.8.2 and 1.9.4)
+- Maven (tested with 3.5.2)

 ## Building

-Once you've got the dependencies installed, you can simply run `ant` in the root of the repository and it will compile all source and create `morsel.jar`.
-The jar depends on the other jars in `/lib` (Apache CLI, JUnit, and GNU Trove), so if you move the jar you'll need to move `/lib` along with it.
+Once you've got the dependencies installed, you can simply run `mvn package` in the root of the repository and it will fetch dependencies and build the jar.

 ## Taking it for a spin
 You run MORSEL by running the jar and providing: